pechiyappan/data360r/README.md

 # Usage and Examples
 This version of the package supports the following functionalities.
 For more information, use the built-in `help()` function and `?` help operator in `R` to access the detailed documentation pages for each function.

+> PRO TIP: Interested to see more advanced use cases?
+Take a look at https://github.com/mrpsonglao/WBdata360R/blob/master/WBdata360RUseCases.md

 ## get_data360: Download TC/Govdata360 data by country, indicator, dataset, timeframe, or a combination of these
 This function downloads the requested data by using the TC/Govdata360 API and transforms it into a dataframe.